Linear Actuator

 The final corner should look like the image below.
 Press firmly all over the tape to ensure proper adhesion.

-Repeat the same process with small glide tape, placing it on the very end of each inner tube.
+Repeat the same process on the very end of each inner tube.

 If your kit includes a main controller frame mount or an auxiliary controller, slide the mount(s) onto the marked location(s).